 “Where I live”

 Snapping turtles are common and widespread from southern Canada to Ecuador, and across most of the United States.
 They inhabit inland and coastal waters of many types, but seem to prefer slow-moving bodies of water with soft mud bottoms and plenty of submerged and emergent plants.
-To see them at the Maryland Zoo, head over to the Maryland Wilderness.

 “How I live there”

-Common snapping turtles are one of the largest species of freshwater and salt-marsh turtle in North America.
+Common snapping turtles are one of the largest species of freshwater and salt-marsh turtles in North America.
 They are active year-round in the southern parts of their range, and overwinter in the northern parts of their range by burying themselves in mud at the bottom of a pond or lake.
 They tolerate cold water well, though, and remain inactive for only a short period of time.

 Snapping turtles are most active at dawn and dusk, and this is when they do most of their feeding.
 They are opportunistic omnivores that eat just about anything that presents itself, including fish, frogs, tadpoles, salamanders, insects, aquatic plants, snails, leeches, worms, snakes, bird eggs and nestlings, small mammals, and carrion.
 They grab their food with a quick snapping motion.